 - Energetix and Littlegetix

 Competition aerobics teams made up of students from Year 2 to Year 6.
 Energetix aerobic routines last for about 1.5 minutes.
-Teams compete against other Victorian schools at the School Aerobics Competition in Geelong.
+Teams compete against other Victorian schools at the Schoolaerobics Competition, with the potential to make it to the National Championships.

 - School sport